krishnavarshney/Pivotal-Pro-AI/backend-plan.md

 *   **Database:** Use read replicas for PostgreSQL to serve dashboard read traffic.
 Use `pgBouncer` for connection pooling.
 All foreign keys and frequently queried columns will be indexed.
 *   **Application:** The backend service will be stateless and packaged in a Docker container, ready for horizontal scaling via Kubernetes or a service like AWS Fargate.
-*   **Asynchronous Processing:** As mentioned, a queue system is essential for handling long-running data transformations and AI analysis without blocking the main API.
+*   **Asynchronous Processing:** As shown in the diagram, a queue system (e.g., BullMQ, RabbitMQ) is essential for handling long-running data transformations and AI analysis without blocking the main API.

 ## 7. Observability & Operations